syalumaglineceline-crypto/multilingual-property-rag-assistant/README.md

 The project uses a multilingual Sentence Transformer embedding model so that questions written in different languages can be mapped into the same semantic vector space as the indexed documents.

+A multilingual cross-encoder is then used as a second-stage reranker to improve the ordering of retrieved candidate passages.

 The initial multilingual evaluation focuses on:

-* English
+- English
-* Hindi
+- Hindi
-* German
+- German

 The purpose is to test whether non-English questions can retrieve relevant information from primarily English-language UK property sources.

 For example, equivalent questions in English, Hindi, and German should ideally retrieve similar supporting passages when they express the same underlying meaning.

-The multilingual capability is therefore focused on **cross-lingual information retrieval**, rather than requiring a separate document collection for every supported language.
+The multilingual capability is therefore focused on cross-lingual information retrieval rather than requiring a separate document collection for every supported language.

+## Preliminary Retrieval Validation

+A preliminary cross-lingual retrieval check was performed using equivalent questions in English, Hindi, and German against primarily English-language source documents.

+For a test question asking for the average UK house price in May 2026, the correct ONS passage containing the £271,000 figure was initially ranked fifth by semantic retrieval.

+After introducing second-stage multilingual cross-encoder reranking, the correct passage was returned at rank 2 for the equivalent English, Hindi, and German queries.

+This is an initial functional check rather than a full evaluation.
+A larger multilingual evaluation set and formal retrieval metrics are planned.

 ## Responsible AI